hiker/lfric_atm-fab/README.md

     gfortran.add_flags(flags)

 ### Building
+In order to use the Fab build system, a wrapper script installed in the LFRic core repository needs to be used.
+Example usage (but don't try this now):

+    cd $(LFRIC_APPS)/applications/lfric_atm
+    $LFRIC_CORE/build.sh ./fab_lfric_atm.py

+The wrapper script `build.sh` makes sure that the build scripts installed into the core repository will be found.
+Even if you are building an application in core, you still need to invoke the `build.sh` script!

 The new LFRic FAB build system relies on command line options to select compiler etc.
 For building lfric_atm with gfortran (using mpif90 as a compiler wrapper that uses gfortran), use: